qgis/QGIS-Documentation/source/docs/user_manual/print_composer/print_composer.rst

 If you need a better precision, you can move a selected item using the :kbd:`Arrow keys` on the keyboard; if the movement is too slow, you can speed up it by holding :kbd:`Shift`.

 A selected item will show squares on its boundaries; moving one of them with the mouse, will resize the item in the corresponding direction.
 While resizing, holding :kbd:`Shift` will maintain the aspect ratio.
-Holding :kbd:`Ctrl` will resize from the item center.
+Holding :kbd:`Alt` will resize from the item center.

 The correct position for an item can be obtained using snapping to grid or smart guides.
+Guides are set by clicking and dragging in the rulers.
+Guide are moved by clicking in the ruler, level with the guide and dragging to a new place.
+To delete a guide move it off the canvas.
 If you need to disable the snap on the fly just hold :kbd:`Ctrl` while moving the mouse.

 You can choose multiple items with the |mActionSelect| :sup:`Select/Move item` button.
 Just hold the :kbd:`Shift` button and click on all the items you need.
 You can then resize/move this group just like a single item.

-Once you have found the correct position for an item, you can lock it by clicking with the right mouse button.
-Press the same button another time to unlock it.
-You can also lock/unlock items using the icons on the toolbar.
+Once you have found the correct position for an item, you can lock it by using the items on the toolbar or ticking the box next to the item in the :menuselection:`Items` tab.
+Locked items are not selectable on the canvas.

+Locked items can be unlocked by selecting the item in the :menuselection:`Items` tab and unchecking the tickbox or you can use the icons on the toolbar.

 To unselect an item, just click on it holding the :kbd:`Shift` button.